 - All my work shown in this post pieces from taking Teela’s Intro to 3D Lettering Class in Procreate on Skillshare.
 The class includes a link to download Teela’s free monoline brush and gold foil for use with the lessons.

-- If you don’t already have Skillshare, they have given me a code you can use to get 2 Free Weeks.
-Click here and use code bydawnnicole2mo.
+- If you don’t already have Skillshare, they have given me a code you can use to get 2 Free Weeks by clicking the photo below.

 - An expanded version of the class is available on Teela’s website here.
 It includes several more advanced projects, free updates, Procreate files, lifetime access, and more!
 The special intro price is good for a bit more than one more day (from the time I published this blog post).